- Planning & Development

 Step 2: Know the Rules

 Review your community’s rules and regulations for installing solar energy systems.
 There are different rules for installing solar in a residential zone vs. a commercial zone, for example.
 Click here to access City of Athens Solar Permitting Checklist.
+The City of Athens is committed to a 3 business day application to approval turnaround for small roof top PV systems.

 Step 3: Check your Roof